aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     }
     ```

+???+ tip
-!!! tip "Optionally disable class on a per path basis with `cors=False` parameter"
+    Optionally disable class on a per path basis with `cors=False` parameter.

 #### Pre-flight